SimYunSup/example-list/README.md

 # Example

-> [!NOTE]
-> This is a repository to demonstrate bug report issues and other simple examples on Github.

 ## Description

 This branch is an reproduction of the `drizzle-kit`.

 `drizzle-kit` version is `0.22.6`.

-This bug is reported in [drizzle-team/drizzle-kit-mirror#458](https://github.com/drizzle-team/drizzle-kit-mirror/issues/458)
+<del>This bug is reported in [drizzle-team/drizzle-kit-mirror#458](https://github.com/drizzle-team/drizzle-kit-mirror/issues/458)</del>

+drizzle-kit-mirror is merged to [drizzle-team/drizzle-kit](https://github.com/drizzle-team/drizzle-orm).

 ### Reproduction Step